tnichols217/notes/APBiology/3/Notes/Labs/Leaf Disc.md

 | **15**     | 0            | 2          | 0            | 0          | 2             | 0           |

 ## Meta-info
-1. Our team sought to
+1. Our team sought to see how the intensity of light would effect the photosynthetic rate
+2. We predicted that the higher the intensity